welagedara/welagedara.github.io/_posts/2018-11-20-the-gaming-rig-part-7.md

 To measure the GPU performance, Frames Per Second( FPS) is measured against the resolution( 1080p, 1440p, 4K etc).

 The G- SYNC panel in Alienware AW2518H has a native resolution of 1080p.
-Therefore benchmarking was done at 1080p with all graphics settings set to the highest.
+Therefore benchmarking was done at 1080p with all graphics settings set to the highest in Black Ops 4 Multiplayer( Arsenal).

 {% assign image = "BlackOps4.png" %}
 {% assign alt = "FPS" %}